-If you want to receive email from Mailgun through Anymail's normalized inbound handling, follow Mailgun's Receiving, Storing and Fowarding Messages guide to set up an inbound route that forwards to Anymail's inbound webhook.
-(You can configure routes using Mailgun's API, or simply using the Mailgun receiving config.)
+If you want to receive email from Mailgun through Anymail's normalized inbound handling, follow Mailgun's Receiving, Forwarding and Storing Messages guide to set up an inbound route that forwards to Anymail's inbound webhook.
+Create an inbound route in Mailgun's dashboard on the Email Receiving panel, or use Mailgun's API.